bids-standard/bids-specification/src/05-derivatives/01-introduction.md

     `data_description.json`, optionally followed by a hyphen and a suffix (see below).

-    Examples of single pipeline outputs:
+    Example of derivatives with one directory per pipeline:

     ```Plain
     <dataset>/derivatives/fmriprep-v1.4.1/sub-0001